Tharos/Schematic/docs/index.md

 Besides implementing interfaces `Iterator` and `Countable` the class `Entries` contains some useful methods.
 Let's take a look at them.

-Original indexes are also available using `foreach` that is even if defined by `one-to-many` association:
+Original indexes are also available using `foreach` even when defined by `one-to-many` association:

 ```php
 /**